How the settings differ for closed and hybrid

 How to create categories for a closed or hybrid card sort

 To create categories manually, write the category label into the label field, and press enter or 'Add Category' to add more categories.
-To import categories from a spreadsheet click 'Bulk import' and copy and paste your categories into the empty text box.
+To import categories from a spreadsheet click 'Import' and copy and paste your categories into the empty text box.

 If you run a closed or hybrid study, your instructions for participants will be slightly different — find out more here.